projf/isle/hardware/tests/README.md

 Before you run tests, follow the [installation instructions](#install-simulators) (below).

-I'm still learning cocotb, so I'm sure there'll be some mistakes and approaches that strike old hands as strange.
+I'm still learning cocotb, so I'm sure there'll be some mistakes and approaches that strike experienced hands as strange.
 Please open an [issue](https://github.com/projf/isle/issues) if you have corrections or suggestions for improvement.

 ## Run Hardware Tests